Alan-A/GetSimple-I18N-InnovationGrid/README.md

 # GetSimple I18N InnovationGrid

 The files provided in this repository are intended to provide a starting point for developing a responsive multi-language Web-Site with the [GetSimple CMS](http://get-simple.info).
-The files require the use of several of the i18n series of multi-language plugins for GetSimple and include a new theme, InnovationGrid.
+The files require the use of several plugins for GetSimple and include a new theme, InnovationGrid.
 This theme is based on the default GetSimple [Innovation theme](http://get-simple.info/extend/theme/innovation-theme/104/), using CSS3 techniques.

+This repository contains template, style and component files required for the InnovationGrid theme as well as a number of page files that demonstrate and describe the site.
+Users have to install the plugins listed [below](#plugins) before the Web-Site will function fully.

 ## Why use GetSimple?